Jerome Ford: Professional career

+Cleveland Browns

 Ford was selected by the Cleveland Browns in the fifth round, 156th overall, of the 2022 NFL draft.
 He suffered an ankle injury in Week 4 and was placed on injured reserve on October 4, 2022.
-He was activated from injured reserve on November 12, 2022.
+Ford was activated from injured reserve on November 12.

 In 2023, Ford took over as the starting running back after Nick Chubb suffered a season-ending injury in Week 2.
 Ford finished the season with 813 rushing yards and four touchdowns on 204 rushing attempts, as well as 44 catches for 319 yards and five touchdowns on 63 targets.

-Ford was named the starting running back in 2024 while Nick Chubb recovered from his 2023 injury, but was moved to a backup role following his return midseason.
+Ford was named the starting running back in 2024 while Chubb recovered from his 2023 injury, but was moved to a backup role following his return midseason.
 He played in 14 games with six starts, recording 565 rushing yards and three touchdowns, along with 37 catches for 225 yards.

+In 2025, Ford operated as Cleveland's third-string running back behind Quinshon Judkins and Dylan Sampson.
+In 13 appearances for the team, he rushed 24 times for 73 yards and logged 26 receptions for 103 yards.
+After suffering a shoulder injury in Week 14 against the Tennessee Titans, Ford was placed on injured reserve on December 9, 2025.

+Washington Commanders

+On March 19, 2026, Ford signed a one-year, $1.4 million contract with the Washington Commanders.
+Ford was placed on injured reserve on August 18, and was released with an injury settlement a week later.

+Minnesota Vikings

+On September 16, 2026, Ford signed to the Minnesota Vikings practice squad.